Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide_WindowsAzureServiceBus.md

 #### Connection Pooling

-By using a single top-level client, we can implicitly share a single AMQP connection for all operations that an application performs.By making this connection sharing be implicit to a `ServiceBusClient` instance, we can help ensure that applications will not use multiple connections unless they explicitly opt in by creating multiple `ServiceBusClient` instances.
+By using a single top-level client, we can implicitly share a single AMQP connection for all operations that an application performs.
+By making this connection sharing be implicit to a `ServiceBusClient` instance, we can help ensure that applications will not use multiple connections unless they explicitly opt in by creating multiple `ServiceBusClient` instances.
 The mental model of 1 client - 1 connection is more intuitive than 1 client/sender/receiver - 1 connection.

 ### Default transport type